centiservice/mats3/docs/developing/A-DevelopingBasics.md

 processing is meant to imply that it is some kind of system internal, non-interactive processes.
 For example, a new batch of widgets comes into the warehouse, and therefore we should run through the order tables and see which orders can now be processed.
 For each processable order, a Mats Flow is initiated.
-Interactive invocation is meant to imply that typically some agent is at the edge, wanting to interact with the Mats fabric - this will typically be a human, employing a GUI.
+Interactive invocation is meant to imply that some agent is at the edge, wanting to interact with the Mats fabric - this will typically be a human, employing a GUI, but could also be an externally exposed REST API.
 This will often be a synchronous HTTP endpoint, and we need to invoke a Mats endpoint to e.g. query for information, or insert or modify some information - thus initiating a Mats Flow.

 We'll come back to the synchronous situation after having explained how to initiate a Mats Flow.

 ### Batch, or asynchronous initiations

-This following is a "fire and forget"-style `send(..)` initiation, which just sends a message to a Mats Endpoint, thereby initiating a Mats Flow.
+The following is a "fire and forget"-style `send(..)` initiation, which just sends a message to a Mats Endpoint, thereby initiating a Mats Flow.
 Whether this is dozen-stage endpoint, or a single stage, is of no concern to the initiator.

 We'll illustrate this with a unit test.
-The test sets up a single-stage Endpoint, which due to convenience is of special type "Terminator", read more about that below.
+The test sets up a single-stage Endpoint, which due to convenience is of the type "Terminator", read more about that below.
 Then a "fire-and-forget" style `send(..)` to this Endpoint is performed:

 ```java